-In addition, VLAN interfaces must be configured and used for RoCE traffic in order for PFC to work correctly.
-VLANs greater than 1 must be used for best interoperability.
+In addition, VLAN interfaces must be configured and used for RoCE traffic for PFC to work correctly.
+Use VLANs greater than 1 for best interoperability.

-If CEE or DCB is not enabled, generic pause must be enabled on the switch and the NIC port to prevent loss of packets.
+If CEE or DCB is not enabled, enable generic pause on the switch and the NIC port to prevent loss of packets.

-- 9. On NFS servers where fsid needs to be specified while exporting file systems, ensure that the fsid is unique for each exported file system. - 10.
-When the RoCE maximum transmission unit (MTU) on Emulex OCe14102 adapter is set to 4096, the MTU on the switch port in use must be set to at least 5000; otherwise, cyclic redundancy check (CRC) errors will be reported. - 11.
-When using the RoCE profile on Emulex OCe14000-series adapters with PFC settings enabled, the 8021q.ko kernel module must be loaded, if not already loaded by default.
-This module must be loaded before the Broadcom Emulex drivers are loaded using the following command.
+- 8. On NFS servers where fsid must be specified while exporting file systems, ensure that the fsid is unique for each exported file system. - 9.
+When the RoCE maximum transmission unit (MTU) on Emulex OCe1410x-series adapters and Emulex OCe1440x-series adapters is set to 4096, the MTU on the switch port in use must be set to at least 5000; otherwise, cyclic redundancy check (CRC) errors are reported. - 10.
+When using the RoCE profile on Emulex OCe14000-series adapters with PFC settings enabled, the 8021q.ko kernel module must be loaded, if it is not already loaded by default.

+Load this module before the Broadcom Emulex drivers are loaded using the following command.